 - Community Service

 - Show samples of your work by uploading them to your profile.
-LinkedIn allows you to uploading written documents, video, and other forms of media to enhance your experience
+LinkedIn allows you to upload written documents, video, and other forms of media to enhance your page

 Engage with LinkedIn Groups